Typescript-TDD/ts-auto-mock/README.md

 typescript@^3.2.2
 `

-## Installation
+## Installatio
-`* A Transormer needs to be provided at compile time to your application.
-There are different ways to do it.` [Please read the following guide to find your configuration](docs/TRANSFORMER.md)`
+A Transormer needs to be provided at compile time.
+There are different ways to do it.
+[Please read the following guide to find your configuration](docs/TRANSFORMER.md)`

 ## Usage